AndreasExner/ioBroker-IoT-Framework/README.md

 * You need a REST API in your ioBroker setup
 * You need to secure the REST API (for example, expose the required data only and hide any confidential and secret stuff)
 * You need a userdata section in your ioBroker objects
->* IoT-Sensors: configuration data for every individual sensor (linked with the sensor ID) sample: _userdata.0.IoT-Sensors.DEV.json or 0_userdata.0.IoT-Sensors.01.json
+>* IoT-Sensors: configuration data for every individual sensor (linked with the sensor ID) sample: 0_userdata.0.IoT-Sensors.01.json
 >* IoT-Dev: I/O data section for developement (URL’s polled from the configuration data) sample: 0_userdata.0.IoT-Dev.Dev01.json
 >* IoT: I/O data section for production (URL’s polled from the configuration data) sample: 0_userdata.0.IoT.Weather.json
 * You should know how to work with IoT devices and electronics